ICD-10 Essentials: Accuracy for Better Outcomes

 Documentation Review

-Thorough documentation review is critical for accurate coding.
-Healthcare professionals must carefully examine medical records, clinical notes, and other relevant documents to capture all pertinent information needed for code assignment.
+Thorough documentation review is a key step in accurate coding.
+Healthcare professionals should carefully examine medical records, clinical notes, and supporting documents to ensure all relevant information is captured for correct code assignment.

 Code Specificity and Completeness

-Coding specificity is vital for accurately reflecting the severity, acuity, and complexity of a patient’s condition.
-It’s essential to select the most precise code that fully describes the diagnosis or procedure performed, avoiding nonspecific or unspecified codes whenever possible.
+Coding specificity is essential for accurately reflecting the severity, acuity, and complexity of a patient’s condition.
+Whenever possible, coders should select the most precise code available and avoid nonspecific or unspecified codes.

 Common Clinical Scenarios and Corresponding ICD-10 Codes